 ABSTRACT:

 Here, a protocol is presented to facilitate the creation of large volumes (> 100 µL) of micro-crystalline slurries suitable for serial crystallography experiments at both synchrotrons and XFELs.
 The method is based upon an understanding of the protein crystal phase diagram, and how that knowledge can be utilized.
 The method is divided into three stages: 1.
 Optimizing crystal morphology, 2.
 Transitioning to batch, and 3.
 Scaling.
 Stage 1 involves finding well diffracting, single crystals, hopefully but not necessarily, presenting in a cube-like morphology.
 In Stage 2, the Stage 1 condition is optimized by crystal growth time.
 This strategy can transform crystals grown by vapor diffusion to batch.
-Once crystal growth can occur within approximately 24 h, a morphogram of the protein and precipitant mixture can be plotted and used as the basis for scaling (Stage 3).
+Once crystal growth can occur within approximately 24 h, a morphogram of the protein and precipitant mixture can be plotted and used as the basis for a scaling strategy (Stage 3).
 When crystals can be grown in batch, scaling can be attempted, and the crystal size and concentration optimized as the volume is increased.
 Endothiapepsin has been used as a demonstration protein for this protocol.
 Some of the decisions presented are specific to endothiapepsin.
 However, it is hoped that the way they have been applied will inspire a way of thinking about this procedure that others can adapt to their own projects.

 INTRODUCTION:

-Room temperature (RT) macromolecular crystallography is now starting to become popular again within the structural biology community.
+Room temperature (RT) macromolecular crystallography is popular again within the structural biology community.
 The development of X-ray Free Electron Laser (XFEL) light sources has spurred the development of RT sample delivery approaches1–4, and these methods have now been applied to synchrotrons5–8.
-Not only do RT methods open up the possibility of pump-probe experimental strageties9–12, but there is also mounting evidence that they promote alternative conformational states13–17.
+Not only do RT methods open up the possibility of pump-probe experimental strageties9–12, but there is also mounting evidence that they promote alternative conformational states within proteins13–17.

 However, the principal reason why cryo-methods gained traction over RT approaches in the late 1990s was the slowing of radiation damage by sub-zero crystal temperatures18.
 Cryo-methods19 began to allow for the collection of a complete dataset from a single protein crystal.
 Modern RT methods at XFELs and synchrotrons solved the problem of single-crystal radiation damage by the development of rapid (> 100 Hz) crystal delivery strategies1–4.
 These methods allow for the collection of a complete dataset from thousands of individually exposed crystals.
 These RT delivery approaches therefore require the production of large quantities of solutions containing homogenous micro-crystals (> 100 µL of < 50 µm crystals).
-However, since cryo-methods only require single crystals, methods to create such micro-crystalline slurries are currently not ubiquitous across protein crystallography laboratories.
+However, since cryo-methods tend to only require single crystals, methods to create such micro-crystalline slurries are currently not ubiquitous across protein crystallography laboratories.

 There are examples in the literature of how to do parts of the micro-crystallization optimization procedure for serial crystallography samples.
 Here, a distinction should be made between membrane and soluble proteins.
 Protocols to optimize the growth of micro-membrane protein crystals grown in monoolein (or some other lipid), for lipidic cubic phase (LCP), have been well described20–22.
-However, methods for the micro-crystallization of soluble proteins, including membrane proteins grown in non-lipid like conditions, are generally lacking.
+However, methods for the micro-crystallization of soluble proteins, including membrane proteins grown in non-LCP conditions, are generally lacking.
 Previous studies have focused on specific parts of the process, such as micro-crystal screening23,24, enhancing nucleation24, and scaling using free-interface diffusion25, but not a complete method.